Living from the inside out: Notes on values-based living

 One way many of us learned to build our lives is from the outside in: we look around at what others are doing, what we think we should do and want, what we think will keep us safe, acceptable or impressive.
 Maybe we make choices based on proving ourselves, pleasing others, or meeting expectations (our own or others') we never questioned.

-Another way to build our lives is from the inside out.
-We look inward first and get clear on what actually matters to us - what feels meaningful from the inside.
-We make choices based on our own values, even when they don't necessarily look impressive, follow convention/expectations, or make sense to anyone else.
+Another way to build our lives is from the inside out: we look inward first and get clear on what actually matters to us, what feels meaningful from the inside.
+We make choices based on our own values, even when they don't follow convention/expectations, look impressive, or make sense to anyone else.

 The first way is what most of us were taught.
-The second way, many of us have to learn ourselves (often after trying out the first for a little too long).
+The second way, many of us eventually have to learn ourselves.

 Many of us weren't taught to ask what gives our life meaning, purpose and pleasure.
 Maybe we learned to survive, to fit in, to meet expectations, to avoid rejection.
 To follow our parents' or culture's values, or what we think will bring us fulfillment.

-In psychology, we call these schemas - core beliefs we developed about ourselves, others, and the world based on our early experiences.
+In psychology, we call these schemas, or core beliefs we developed about ourselves, others, and the world based on our early experiences.

 A few examples fo how schemas can get in our way: